Vintellect/mobile-application/Readme.md

 s
 ## Run and Try the App

 Before proceeding, ensure that your backend is correctly set up.
+All instructions for the backend [here](https://github.com/Vintellect/deploy_backend_guide).

 After that, you need to set up two files.
 The first one is `config.tsx`:
 ```typescript